cbranch101/react-wiring-library/docSite/website/docs/advanced/dry-tests.md

 ---
 id: dry-tests
 title: Making Tests DRY
-sidebar_label: Making Tests DRY
+sidebar_label: Using Extend To Make Tests DRY
 hide_title: true
 ---

-# Making Tests DRY
+# Using Extend To Make Tests DRY
 With our first test up and running, it's time to start thinking about a way to wrap up our wiring function calls in a way that we're not having to repeat our querying and interactions in each individual test.
 To better illustrate what we mean, let's have two tests, one that asserts what happens when we click on the first todo, and another for clicking on the second.

 > You would usually structure a test like this with multiple assertions in a single test, but we're doing it this way to demonstrate where the repetition comes in.